 Economic benefits of 5G in mmWave are likely to be representative of the use cases that require localised high-capacity coverage.
 Few, if any, benefits of 5G mmWave are expected in underserved or unserved areas.
 This has significant implications for governments seeking to encourage economic growth in some targeted areas or to reduce the digital divide between communities.
-For Asia-Pacific (APAC) countries, this issue is crucial as most countries have more than 50% population living outside densely populated areas, representing at least two billion people.
+For Africa this issue is crucial as about 55% of its total 1.37 billion inhabitants live outside densely populated areas.
 This study examines the socio-economic case for maintaining the 28GHz spectrum band for satellite services only.